AMC Theatres: Stock surge, end of Wanda Group control

 In August 2021, the company revealed plans to begin accepting cryptocurrencies such as Bitcoin for purchases in the future, which it did in November 2021 for online purchases via PayPal.
 In April 2022, AMC added integration with BitPay as a payment provider to its mobile app, allowing customers to use crypto payments such as Dogecoin and Shiba Inu.

 On August 4, 2022, AMC took Wall Street by surprise with the announcement of its "AMC Preferred Equity Units" after market close, a new preferred share class.
 The units were to be listed on the New York Stock Exchange under the symbol "APE," a nod to the individual investors who turned the company into a meme stock, who often refer to themselves as "apes".
 Over 516 million APE units were subsequently issued to AMC shareholders in a 1:1 special dividend, with the units wielding similar economic properties as common shares.
 AMC stock gained 19 percent to $22.18 at the close on Friday after initially falling following the announcement of the new units on Thursday.
 The preferred shares began trading under the "APE" ticker on the New York Stock Exchange, starting August 22.

 In February 2023, AMC announced plans to test a dynamic pricing model for tickets for showings that occur after 4pm based on seat location.
-Seats located near the front of the theatre and select ADA seats will be priced less than other seats and will only be made available to members of the Stubs rewards program and seats in the middle of the theatre will be priced more than the other non-front row seats.
-In addition, AMC Stubs A-List members will be able to reserve the expensive middle seats at no additional charge.
-In July 2023, AMC chose to abandon dynamic pricing after testing showed that customers were still not likely to choose front-row seats despite their lower prices, with most customers still sitting in the middle of the theatre or other non-front seats despite the upcharge.
+Seats located near the front of the theater and select ADA seats would be priced less than other seats and were only be made available to members of the Stubs rewards program and seats in the middle of the theater would be priced more than the other non-front row seats.
+In addition, AMC Stubs A-List members would be able to reserve the expensive middle seats at no additional charge.
+In July 2023, AMC chose to abandon dynamic pricing after testing showed that customers were still not likely to choose front-row seats despite their lower prices, with most customers still sitting in the middle of the theater or other non-front seats despite the upcharge.
 This made AMC believe their prices were less competitive as competitors did not also adapt dynamic pricing.
 The company also stated that it would test seats that recline further back in the front rows that would potentially allow better views.

 On July 31, the company reported their highest single-week admissions revenue in company history due to the Barbenheimer craze.
 On September 6, AMC announced that it had planned to sell $40 million in shares.

+AMC announced on August 31, 2026, that they would be forming a new distribution label called Leawood Films.
+This venture was specifically aimed at helping financed and completed movies get a theatrical release.
+Leawood Films will be advised by former Warner Bros.
+Pictures chairman Toby Emmerich and Apple TV executive Ricky Strauss, with Kyle Davies leaving his executive position at Bleecker Street to join full-time as an employee.